• Skip to primary navigation

 How to Make Rigatoni

-1. Cook pasta in salted boiling water until al dente, then drain, rinse, and drain it again before setting it aside.
+1. Step 1: Boil the pasta.
+Cook pasta in salted boiling water until al dente, then drain and set it aside.

 Frequently Asked Questions

-What is the difference between penne and rigatoni?
+What is the difference between rigatoni and penne?

 Penne is a short, tubular pasta with ridges similar to those on rigatoni; however, penne is more narrow and has ends that are cut on an angle, so they come to a point.
-Both work well for pretty much any sauce, but they are especially great for thicker sauces.
+Both work well for pretty much any sauce, but they are especially great for thicker sauces (like my penne alla vodka!).

 Ziti is another short, tubular pasta.
 It is narrow like penne, but typically thicker than both penne and rigatoni and almost always has a smooth exterior.
 Like rigatoni, ziti works well in baked pasta dishes (check out my baked ziti recipe!).